MedicaidImplementation → Screening and Identification for Medicaid Agencies and MCOs

 • In the Medicaid Coverage for the National DPP Demonstration Project, Maryland used ICD-10 codes from claims data to identify individuals who fit the eligibility criteria.
 The codes flagged individuals who were overweight or obese, who had elevated glucose levels, or had a history of gestational diabetes.
 See the table below for a list of codes that can be used in this type of search.

-• Denver Health and Hospital Authority (Denver Health) developed a patient registry based on EHR data.
+• Denver Health and Hospital Authority (Denver Health) developed a patient registry based on HER data.
 That registry included individuals at risk for type 2 diabetes based on program eligibility criteria.
 The registry was then used to conduct targeted recruitment and referral efforts.
 Denver Health is a Colorado-based safety net health system; nearly half of its National DPP lifestyle change program participants had Medicaid coverage.
-The participants were highly diverse, and the average participant age was 50.
+The average participant age was 50.

 Suggestions from the American Medical Association (AMA) on how health care providers can use their EHR for screening and identification of potential participants for the National DPP lifestyle change program can be found here.